Polyvagal Practice Group

 - Space is considered “reserved” after you have registered.
 You will be notified when registration is received.

-- Group members are committed to participating for 6 months and pay for the session whether or not they attend.
+- Group members are committed to participating for all sessions, including reviewing tapes if missed and pay for the session whether or not they attend.

 - Content will be recorded and available for review after the session.
 Recorded sessions do not replace live sessions.